2009 California's 10th congressional district special election: Primary

 Since no candidate won a majority in the September 1, 2009, open primary, the candidates with the top votes for each party advanced to the special general election.
 Garamendi won more votes than any other Democrat and Harmer more than any Republican.
-Denham, Cloward, and McIlroy were the only candidates from their parties so they advanced the general election by default.
+Denham, Cloward, and McIlroy were the only candidates from their parties so they advanced to the general election by default.